SteeltoeOSS/Documentation/docs/configuration/cloud-foundry-provider.md

 }
 ```

-As you can see all of this is built using the Microsoft provided Options framework.
-As a result we are able to leverage the `named` Options feature Microsoft has implemented in options binding, and configure each `TOption` with a name equal to the Cloud Foundry service name found in `VCAP_SERVICES`.
+All of this is built byusing the Microsoft provided `Options` framework.
+As a result we can leverage the `named` `Options` feature Microsoft has implemented in options binding and configure each `TOption` with a name equal to the Cloud Foundry service name found in `VCAP_SERVICES`.

-What this means is within a controller you can inject the `IOptionsSnapshot<MySqlServiceOption>` or `IOptionsMonitor<MySqlServiceOption>` as you normally would and then access the Option by name. (for example: specific Cloud Foundry service binding instance).
+What this means is that, within a controller, you can inject the `IOptionsSnapshot<MySqlServiceOption>` or `IOptionsMonitor<MySqlServiceOption>` as you normally would and then access the option by name (for example: specific Cloud Foundry service binding instance).

-Here is an example:
+The following listing shows how to do so:

 ```csharp
     public class HomeController : Controller